Scenic steep chalk downlands around the Upper Lavant Valley, Cass Sculpture Park, the Goodwood Estate and unrivalled views from St. Roche's Hill

 A half-hourly bus service runs from Singleton, West Dean and Lavant to Chichester (Mon-Sat only).

-A half-hourly bus service from the fringes of Chichester cuts 2.5 km at the end (Mon-Sat only, last bus at 18.39 hours).
+An hourly bus service from the fringes of Chichester cuts 2.5 km at the end (Mon-Sat only).

 The Anglesey Arms at Halnaker, Halnaker, Chichester, West Sussex, PO18 0NQ (01243 773 474).
 Open 12.00-24.00 Mon-Sat and 12.00-22.30 Sun.
 Food served 12.00-14.30 and 18.30-21.30 Mon-Sat and 12.00-17.00 Sun.
 Located at the start of the walk, it is the lunch stop on a Sculpture Park-only walk.
 It would then come after 8.1 km (5.0 mi) of walking.

 The Star and Garter, East Dean, West Sussex, PO18 0JG (01243 811 318).
 Open 12.00-15.00 & 18.00-23.00 Mon-Fri and 12.00-23.00 Sat-Sun.
 Food served 12.00-14.30 & 18.30-21.30 Mon-Sat and 12.00-18.00 Sun.
 The Star and Garter is located 5.6 km (3.5 mi) into the walk and is a flint and brick country pub with rooms.